hkgranli/cli-clipboard/readme.md

 # cpd - CLI Clipboard Storage

 Simple program which stores your current clipboard content into `~/.clipboardfile` for later extraction.
-Probably only works on linux btw idk
+Works on linux, rumours has it that it works on macos as well(!).

 ```
 $ cpd list